24901089/BLENDED_LEARNING-Implementation-of-SVM-for-Classifying-Food-Choices-for-Diabetic-Patients/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Load Data Import and prepare the dataset to initiate the analysis workflow.
+1.Load Data Import and prepare the dataset to initiate the analysis workflow.

 2.Explore Data Examine the data to understand key patterns, distributions, and feature relationships.